Information for Spanish Native Speakers

 Click here to see the complete Spanish course list.

-The following classes are taught annually or bi-annually:
+The following classes are taught annually or every two years:

 SPAN 525 Advanced Spanish Conversation (3)

 SPAN 610 Survey of Medieval and Premodern Spanish Literature (3)

 SPAN 611 Survey of Modern Spanish Literature (3)

 SPAN 621 Survey of Contemporary Latin-American Literature (3)

 SPAN 626 Spanish Civilization (3)

 Additional elective classes at the 500+ level are offered every semester on a rotational basis.
 See our course list for descriptions of these classes and consult the Registrar's schedule of courses or speak with an advisor to find out which specific classes are currently being offered.